vinaybabumeka/automation_assesment/README.md

 ## Terraform configuration:

-first edit the main.tf file on terraform/eks-single-ng/main.tf file, to customize the network setup with your requirements. modify the profile and cluster-name  values.
+First edit the main.tf file on terraform/eks-single-ng/main.tf file, to customize the network setup with your requirements.
+Modify the profile and cluster-name  values.

 ## Then run below commands one by one:

 terraform init

 terraform plan

 terraform apply

 ###### Once all the resources are created note the public and private subnet ids and availablity zone.

 ## eksclt configuration:

-modify the eluster-eks.yml file with keyname, subnet id and cluster name. after modifying the file run below command to create cluster: eksctl create cluster --profile default -f eluster-eks.yml
+Modify the eluster-eks.yml file with keyname, subnet id and cluster name.
+After modifying the file run below command to create cluster:

+eksctl create cluster --profile default -f eluster-eks.yml